OpenEvalProject/evals/manuscripts/elife-74513/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/002pd6e78 Division of Gastroenterology, Massachusetts General Hospital Boston United States
+1. Division of Gastroenterology, Massachusetts General Hospital Boston United States ([ROR:002pd6e78](https://ror.org/002pd6e78))
-2. https://ror.org/03vek6s52 Harvard Medical School Boston United States
+2. Harvard Medical School Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-3. https://ror.org/03vek6s52 Harvard T.H.
-Chan School of Public Health Boston United States
+3. Harvard T.H.
+Chan School of Public Health Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-4. https://ror.org/00q32j219 Boehringer Ingelheim Pharma GmbH & Co Biberach Germany
+4. Boehringer Ingelheim Pharma GmbH & Co Biberach Germany ([ROR:00q32j219](https://ror.org/00q32j219))
-5. https://ror.org/04kj1hn59 Harvard Stem Cell Institute Cambridge United States
+5. Harvard Stem Cell Institute Cambridge United States ([ROR:04kj1hn59](https://ror.org/04kj1hn59))

 † Corresponding author

 ## Abstract

 Chronic liver injury causes fibrosis, characterized by the formation of scar tissue resulting from excessive accumulation of extracellular matrix (ECM) proteins.
 Hepatic stellate cell (HSC) myofibroblasts are the primary cell type responsible for liver fibrosis, yet there are currently no therapies directed at inhibiting the activity of HSC myofibroblasts.
 To search for potential anti-fibrotic compounds, we performed a high-throughput compound screen in primary human HSC myofibroblasts and identified 19 small molecules that induce HSC inactivation, including the polyether ionophore nanchangmycin (NCMC).
 NCMC induces lipid re-accumulation while reducing collagen expression, deposition of collagen in the extracellular matrix, cell proliferation, and migration.
-We find that NCMC increases cytosolic Ca 2+ and reduces the phosphorylated protein levels of FYN, PTK2 (FAK), MAPK1/3 (ERK2/1), HSPB1 (HSP27), and STAT5B.
+We find that NCMC increases cytosolic Ca2+ and reduces the phosphorylated protein levels of FYN, PTK2 (FAK), MAPK1/3 (ERK2/1), HSPB1 (HSP27), and STAT5B.
 Further, depletion of each of these kinases suppress COL1A1 expression.
 These studies reveal a signaling network triggered by NCMC to inactivate HSC myofibroblasts and reduce expression of proteins that compose the fibrotic scar.
 Identification of the antifibrotic effects of NCMC and the elucidation of pathways by which NCMC inhibits fibrosis provide new tools and therapeutic targets that could potentially be utilized to combat the development and progression of liver fibrosis.

 ## Introduction